From champion Abhinav Bindra's tale to Mary Kom's story, here are are some of the best Indian books to read on Indian Olympians.

 Her journey from Tripura to the heart of a nation is one of inspiration and determination to battle against all odds.
 Her struggles saw her receive India’s highest sporting honour, the Rajiv Gandhi Khel Ratna award.

 Authored by Digvijay Singh Deo and Amit Bose, this book chronicles the stories of fifty leading Indian Olympians.
 It brings you a first-person point of view through the lens of some of the best sportspersons that the country has produced.
 Some of the accounts in this book include that of Sushil Kumar, Leander Paes, Karnam Malleswari, Abhinav Bindra and Balbir Singh.
+This alone makes it one of the best Indian books on sports.

-Pioneers of Indian sport like Milkha Singh, P.T.
-Usha and Anjali Bhagwat also reveal their hopes, superstitions and challenges in the pages.
+Pioneers of Indian sport like Milkha Singh, PT Usha and Anjali Bhagwat also reveal their hopes, superstitions and challenges in the pages.
 While some of these stories are certain to invoke a hearty laugh, others could see you shed a tear by opening your eyes to the struggles that a few of these athletes had to overcome.

 With the Tokyo Olympics now just around the corner, Boria Majumdar and Nalin Mehta put together a collection of India’s finest moments at the Olympic Games over the years.
 Dreams of a Billion: India and the Olympic Games features the stories of legends like MC Mary Kom, PV Sindhu and Abhinav Bindra.